Skip to content

 # Add a remote

-shannot remote add prod --host prod.example.com --user deploy
+shannot setup remote add prod --host prod.example.com --user deploy

 # Shorthand format